A BBQ favorite side, these Instant Pot Cowboy Beans are made with a variety of beans, brown sugar, ground beef, and bacon.

 Pressure Cooker Cowboy Beans

 Pressure cooking beans is fast and simple.
 These cowboy beans are made using canned beans that have all been rinsed except for the pork and beans.

 Pressure cooking dry beans is also simple but it requires additional work.

 It’s a good idea to soak the dry beans overnight before pressure cooking them because they cook more evenly but also because it makes them easier to digest.

 If using dry beans, let them soak, pressure cook them, and then add them to this recipe.

 Beef and Bacon

-To make this recipe, first the beef and the bacon needs to be cooked on the SAUTE mode in the Instant Pot.
+To make this recipe, first, the beef and the bacon needs to be cooked on the SAUTE mode in the Instant Pot.

-To cook the bacon, cut the strips into small pieces before adding to the beef.
+To cook the bacon, cut the strips into small pieces before adding them to the beef.
 Once the beef and the bacon have been cooked, drain any excess fat from the pot.
 If you use leaner beef, there won’t be as much fat to drain.

 Saute the onion along with the bacon and beef to maximize the flavors of the onion.